Leyton House Racing: Origins

-1987 season as Leyton House March Racing Team
+As Leyton House March Racing Team

+1987 season

-The initial 1987 March F1 car, the March 87P, was really just a March 86B F3000 chassis modified to accommodate a bigger fuel tank and with revised aerodynamics, mated with a Ford Cosworth DFZ engine.
-At the first race, the 1987 Brazilian Grand Prix, March had a team of just 17 people, including Mr. Akagi, his girlfriend, his translator and Capelli's father.
+The initial 1987 March F1 car, the March 87P, was a March 86B F3000 chassis modified to accommodate a bigger fuel tank and with revised aerodynamics, mated with a Ford Cosworth DFZ engine.
+At the first race, the 1987 Brazilian Grand Prix, March had a team of just 17 people, including Akagi, his girlfriend, his translator and Capelli's father.
 Engine tuner Heini Mader did not yet have a full-spec Cosworth DFZ ready, so the team used a World Sports Car Championship-spec engine that was not very powerful.
-On the straights the turbos were coming past at least 60mph faster.
+On the straights the turbocharged cars were at least 60 mph faster.
 The car blew its final DFZ engine in the warm up and Capelli did not start the race.
 The March 871, a proper Formula One car was ready for and introduced in San Marino.
 Capelli scored his first point at the 1987 Monaco Grand Prix.
 In the end he finished the season 19th in the Drivers' Championship and 4th in the Jim Clark Trophy.

-1988 season as Leyton House March Racing Team
+1988 season

 In August 1987, Adrian Newey came to March F1 and designed the March-Judd 881 for Capelli and Maurício Gugelmin to drive.
 The car was a real success, scoring 22 points in 1988, including a second place at the 1988 Portuguese Grand Prix.
 It was the only normally aspirated car to lead a race in anger.
 During the season when Capelli passed the all-powerful McLaren-Honda turbo of Alain Prost on lap 16 during the Japanese Grand Prix (Prost missed a gear out of the chicane which allowed Capelli to lead over the line.
 Honda power told though as the Judd V8 could not match it for straight line speed).
 The team discovered later that Ivan had caught the off-switch with his glove and killed the engine.

 This was the first time since 1983 that a naturally-aspirated powered car had led a Grand Prix.
 The aerodynamics and ultra-slim monocoque of the 881 were copied by most of the grid in 1989 and the car launched Newey as a superstar designer.